ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 ### Batching Sends

 Since sending a Message may involve a context switch between the application and the transport system, sending patterns that involve multiple small Messages can incur high overhead if each needs to be enqueued separately.
 To avoid this, the application can indicate a batch of Send actions through the API.
-When this is used, the implementation can defer the processing Messages until the batch is complete.
+When this is used, the implementation can defer the processing of Messages until the batch is complete.

 ## Receiving Messages